pfmephisto/rhino-yak/README.md

-# Yak packet maneger action
+# Yak package manager action

 Publish a Rhino/Grasshopper plug-in using Yak streight from a GitHub action.